mcello23/cypress-amazon/README.md

 ## You're one click away

 Here is the first window you'll see.
-In it, just click on the spec `testing_amazon.cy.js` and it all the start running.
+In it, just click on the spec `testing_amazon.cy.js` and it will start running.

 ![Click on the highlighted spec](/img/cypress_first_window_1.jpg)